 Are you putting effort into your relationship without getting anything in return?
 It's common and perfectly okay for couples to experience ups and downs in their relationship.
 What's never okay, though, is for one person to be putting in all the effort.
 These kinds of relationships are frustrating and can easily take a toll on your mental health.

 If this sounds familiar, you might be in a one-sided relationship.

 If you're not sure of the status of your relationship, keep reading.
-Listed below are ten warning signs that indicate your partnership is a one-sided one.
+Below are ten warning signs that indicate your partnership is a one-sided one.

-Are you always the one reaching out?
+Are you always or often the one reaching out?
 Do you do all the texting, calling, and date planning?
-If you didn't do this, would you and your partner go days without talking?
+If you didn't call or plan dates, would you and your partner go days without talking?